 A. Mailing form 1099 to the worker

-January 31, 2014 is the deadline for furnishing the 1099-MISC forms to independent contractors and service providers you paid money to during 2013.
-Mail a copy of the 1099 form to the independent worker by that date.
+February 2, 2015 is the deadline for furnishing the 1099-MISC forms to independent contractors and service providers you paid money to during 2014.
+Mail a copy of the 1099 form to the independent worker or service provider by that date.

 Tip: mark that deadline on your calendar right now.
-And then back up a couple of weeks, say to January 15th, and put another reminder to get started on the task.
 That way you are less likely to forget and have to scramble at the last minute.

 Another tip: It’s a good idea to check in advance with each payee to make sure you have the payee’s current address.
 This will save you extra work.
 Why?
 Because the payee will contact you if he or she does not receive the 1099 in the event it’s not forwarded, and you’ll just have to issue a copy all over again.
 The Post Office is not as fast or reliable when it comes to forwarding mail, as it used to be.